* Pastor of Saint Sabina Catholic Church in Chicago from 1981-2021

 In January 2003 Pfleger invited singer Harry Belafonte to be a guest speaker at a Sunday Mass at Saint Sabina.
 During his talk, Belafonte blamed America for the events of 9/11: “We [Americans] move about the world arrogantly, calling wars when we want, overthrowing governments when we want.
 There is a price to be paid for it — look at 9/11.
 [That] wasn’t just bin Laden.
 Bin Laden didn’t come from the abstract.
 He came from somewhere, and if you look where … you’ll see America’s hand of villainy.”
 Belafonte also used the occasion to criticize President George W. Bush for allegedly threatening every “woman’s right to abortion.”
 (It should be noted that the Chicago Archdiocese has had a longstanding policy explicitly forbidding the use of Church property, under any circumstances, by pro-abortion advocates.
 Moreover, the Church’s canon law requires that only Catholic clergy be permitted to preach during Catholic Mass.
 Pfleger’s invitation to Belafonte violated both of these restrictions.)

-Other pro-choice (vis a vis abortion) advocates whom Pfleger (who describes himself as “pro-life”) has invited to be guest speakers at his church include Louis Farrakhan, Barack Obama, and Al Sharpton.
+Other pro-choice (vis a vis abortion) advocates whom Pfleger (who describes himself as “pro-life”) has invited to be guest speakers at his church include Louis Farrakhan, Barack Obama, Al Sharpton, and Cornel West.

-On another occasion, Pfleger invited Kareem Irfan, former Chairman of the Council of Islamic Organizations of Greater Chicago, to speak at Saint Sabina on the fourth anniversary of 9/11.
+Pfleger invited Kareem Irfan, former chairman of the Council of Islamic Organizations of Greater Chicago, to speak at Saint Sabina on the fourth anniversary of 9/11.
 A member of the Islamic Society of North America, Irfan has characterized Islamic beheadings of non-Muslims not as acts of evil, but rather as manifestations of “a primordial sense of retaliation and revenge.”